nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 2. Download the latest .jar file from \[here\](https://github.com/AY2425S1-CS2103T-T15-4/tp/releases).

-3. Copy the file to the folder you want to use as the home folder for your AddressBook. **This folder will be used to store saved data and preferences.**
+3. Copy the file to the folder you want to use as the home folder for your HRConnect. **This folder will be used to store saved data and preferences.**

 4. **Double click the .jar file** in the folder you placed.